 But what is resilience?

 This brings up the question, how can we move the dial and strengthen our resilience during challenging times?
-The study outlined below suggests that developing compassion is key to growing resilience.
+Research suggests that developing compassion is key to growing resilience.
 What if, just like strengthening a muscle or learning a new hobby, we could train ourselves to be more compassionate and calm in the face of others' suffering?

 This is the question that researchers at the University of Wisconsin-Madison posed in a recent study, titled "Visual Attention to Suffering After Compassion Training Is Associated With Decreased Amygdala Responses."
 Their findings suggest that as little as two weeks of compassion meditation training can alter the way people respond to others' suffering.